Schaurasiya470/My-First-Repo/README.md

 # My-First-Repo
-This is collection of Basic programs
+This is collection of Basic programs in C language